TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Priority Constraints.md

 <!-- Were constraints met? -->
 Overall, the contraints being tested were/were not met for the following reasons.
 THE REASONS.
 Overall however, this subsystem shows strong promise, and with a bit of refinement and tuning, can be a strong prototype for a future permanent detection system for the TTU Campus.

+N/A Constraints were not tested due to being untestable (denoted with an *) at current subsystem progress or irrelevance on current system performance

 | No.| Constraint | Constraint Met? |
 | -- | --------- |--------|
 |  1| System shall capture an image of the UAS in flight or the control station| N|